PoglyApp/pogly-documentation/use/authentication.md

 ## I have more questions

 If you have questions or concerns about SpacetimeAuth or how Pogly handles your data, please pop by our [Discord](https://discord.gg/pogly).
 We're more than happy to discuss any of your concerns!

+## I have even more questions and authentication and authorization are really cool and I want to learn more

+Check out this awesome blog post written by our friends at SpacetimeDB - [Who are you?
+Who am I to you?](https://spacetimedb.com/blog/who-are-you).